julian-klode/blog.jak-linux.org/content/post/apt-z3-solver-basics.md

 date: 2021-11-21T20:49:34+01:00
 ---

-Z3 is a theorem proofer developed at Microsoft research and available as a dynamically linked C++ library in Debian-based distributions.
+[Z3](https://github.com/Z3Prover/z3) is a theorem prover developed at Microsoft research and available as a dynamically linked C++ library in Debian-based distributions.
 While the library is a whopping 16 MB, and the solver is a tad slow, it's permissive licensing, and number of tactics offered give it a huge potential for use